 Home Equity Line of Credit (HELOC)

+Learning how to use home equity to your advantage is a great way to finance a home renovation project.
 Home equity loans are great for large projects, but what about smaller renovations?
 A HELOC is a type of revolving credit that allows you to borrow money at any time up until a certain credit limit.
 This credit limit is based on your home equity.
 HELOCs are a great choice for renovation projects that have costs spread out over a period of time, as you will only borrow from your HELOC whenever you need it.
 For example, room additions might take a few months, and costs might change.

 A HELOC means that you can borrow as little or as much as the project actually costs, saving you in interest costs.
 HELOCs also only require interest payments, making them have low monthly payments.
 Just like home equity loans, HELOC interest is also tax deductible for home renovation projects.
 Affordable and flexible, use a HELOC calculator to find out how much you can borrow.